robnagler/bnlcrl/README.md

         formula (str): material's formula of the interest. n_points (int): number of points to get from the server. outfile (str): optional output file.
-        precise (bool): a flag to find delta within the energy interval +/- 1 eV from the specified energy. use_numpy (bool): a flag to use NumPy. verbose (bool): a flag to print output to console.
+        plot (bool): a flag to plot the obtained data. precise (bool): a flag to find delta within the energy interval +/- 1 eV from the specified energy. save (bool): a flag to save the obtained data. save_output (bool): a flag to save the output dictionary in JSON format. show_plot (bool): a flag to show the show the plot. thickness (float): thickness of the material.
+        use_numpy (bool): a flag to use NumPy. verbose (bool): a flag to print output to console.